pnp/graph-connectors-samples/samples/nodejs-typescript-policies/README.md

-# Policies Graph connector
+# Policies Copilot connector

 ## Summary

-This sample project uses Microsoft 365 Agents Toolkit for Visual Studio Code to simplify the process of creating a [Microsoft Graph connector](https://learn.microsoft.com/graph/connecting-external-content-connectors-overview) that ingests data from a custom API to Microsoft Graph.
+This sample project uses Microsoft 365 Agents Toolkit for Visual Studio Code to simplify the process of creating a [Copilot connector](https://learn.microsoft.com/graph/connecting-external-content-connectors-overview) that ingests data from a custom API to Microsoft Graph.
 It provides an end to end example of creating the connector, ingesting content and refreshing the ingested content.

 > [!NOTE]
 > Sample data was generated using Artificial Intelligence.
 Any resemblance to real data is purely coincidental.